 It’s important to provide a comfortable setting for your Nishikigoi to rest and recover from their journey.

-How Do I Quarantine My Koi Fish (Nishikigoi)?
+How to Quarantine My Koi Fish (Nishikigoi)?

 It is recommended to keep and treat newly purchased Japanese koi fish in a separate quarantine tank for at least 21 days before introducing them to your pond or aquarium to reduce the risk of disease while giving them time to adjust.